How to avoid snipe on jointer

 1. Support the stock: One of the simplest ways to prevent sniping is to provide proper support for your stock as it enters and exits the jointer.
 Using infeed and outfeed tables or supports can help maintain a consistent level of support, reducing the chances of snipe occurring.

-See also How to change jointer knives
+See also How to straighten timber without a jointer

 2. Keep your stock level: It’s important to ensure that your stock is level and even throughout the feeding process.
 This can be achieved by keeping the stock flat against the jointer’s bed and applying even pressure as you feed it through.
 Avoid lifting or dropping the stock as this can increase the likelihood of sniping.